KamilWojtalak/laravel-recaptcha-v3/README.md

 </form>
 ```

-Notice that you have provide ID for your form in two places, 1) @reCaptchaFooter('demo-form'), 2) id="demo-form"
+Notice that you have to provide ID for your form in two places, 1) @reCaptchaFooter('demo-form'), 2) id="demo-form"

-Inside yuur validation request do:
+Inside your validation request do:

 ```
 use Wojtalak\LaravelRecaptchaV3\Rules;